 5. Maintain a healthy lifestyle.

 One of the most transformative things you can do to protect your breasts and your health is to lead a healthier lifestyle overall.
 Smoking and drinking dry out skin and hair, so cut back on these habits when you can.
 Eat nutritious foods and avoid “yo-yo dieting,” as extreme weight changes affect your skin’s elasticity.

 It is true that all bodies change over time, even after a breast lift.
 With a bit of smart planning and prevention, you can support your breasts and keep your results looking great for years to come.

-Take a look at our photo gallery to see some of my patients’ breast lift before-and-after photos.
-If you would like to learn more about your breast lift or other cosmetic surgery options in Granite Bay and Sacramento, request a consultation online.
-You can also contact our offices by phone at (916) 929-1833.
+Take a look at our photo gallery to see more of my patients’ breast lift before-and-after photos.
+You can also learn more about breast lift surgery topics such as scarring and incision options in our related blog post.
+If you’re ready to discuss your own breast enhancement options with a board-certified surgeon, we invite you to request a consultation online or call us at (916) 929-1833.